pharmaverse/pharmaversesdtm/README.md

 -   author
 -   source
 -   therapeutic area
--   any other dataset-specific metadata
+-   any other dataset-specific metadata.

 This metadata drives the automated documentation process, and the file is read by `data-raw/create_sdtms_data.R` to help generate: